 We lay out demos that define song structure, usually just with programmed drums and scratch guitar, then I just experiment with different ideas so that I have some options when we hit the studio.
 From there I just start recording and see what works riff by riff.
 Some parts evolve a lot from what I think I’ll do initially.

-I included a link to our rig rundown video, so I won’t ask you again about your set up.
-But is there a piece of advice you would give touring musicians for road maintenance with gear?
+Is there a piece of advice you would give touring musicians for road maintenance with gear?

 Anything you bring on tour is going to get beat up or stolen so make sure you bring stuff that is replaceable to some extent.
 Try your best to maintain your gear using good cases and care but don’t get too upset when the airline dings your bass or looses your pedals.
 It is going to happen all the time.
 I’m thankful to have a great relationship with Gator Cases and that has been very helpful.
 Also, I pretty much always bring my main bass into the hotel or wherever we are staying because I don’t want to deal with having a bass stolen on tour.
 You can get by borrowing an amp or pedals but it’s tough to play someone else’s bass.

 You had two solo releases that were really chock full of really original solo bass pieces and group compositions.
 Any plans to maybe release another solo record in the semi distant future?